 RPIJ is an improved variant of the Retail Prices Index, which is calculated using formulae that meet international standards.
 The rationale for creating RPIJ was to give users a better alternative to the RPI if their needs were for a measure of inflation based on the same population, classifications, weights etc as the RPI.
 Currently, RPIJ also acts as an analytical series, in that it allows users to see the impact of using the Jevons (which meets international standards) in place of the Carli formula (which does not meet international standards) in the RPI.
 The use of the different formulae at the elementary aggregate level is currently the only difference between the two indices.
 ONS does not produce detailed goods and services indices for RPIJ.

-In February 2014, the 12-month rate for RPIJ stood at 2.0%, down from 2.1% in January and notably lower than the rate seen through the first three quarters of 2013.
-CPIH and RPIJ moved in the same direction this month and broadly continue to track each other as they have done for the last two years.
+In January 2014, the 12-month rate for RPIJ stood at 2.1%, up from 2.0% in December 2013 and notably lower than the rate seen through the first three quarters of 2013.
+Although their inflation rates have diverged slightly this month CPIH and RPIJ continue to track each other closely as they have done for the last two years.

 Table C shows the RPI and RPIJ 1-month and 12-month rates and index values for the last year.